 Research Methods 2 – Assessing System Usability

 Overview: It is important to understand how a person would interface and integrate both physically and cognitively with an exoskeleton and exosuit system.
 Ideal system usability and user experience can lead improved outcomes such as performance gains or conversely, lead to safety, discomfort, or confusion in utilization.
 This is an interactive audience discussion panel with researchers that have been looking into how these devices interact with people and the positive and/or negative outcomes that are starting to be seen from exoskeleton/exosuit usage.

 Moderator: Carisa Harris-Adamson, University of California at San Francisco/University of California at Berkeley

-Social/Coffee Break (sponsored by Northern Illinois University – College of Engineering & Engineering Technology)
+Social/Coffee Break sponsored by Liberty Mutual Insurance and Northern Illinois University – College of Engineering & Engineering Technology